Want to sell your photos online?

-Can Stock Photo lets you get started by submitting three photos and will often approve you the same day your application is submitted.
+Can Stock Photo lets you start by submitting three photos and will often approve you the same day that you submit your application.

 Another popular photo library is iStock by Getty Images.
 You can get paid to submit JPEG images and .MOV video files.
 Currently, iStock sells photos to over 1.5 million customers in 200 countries.